FredyFF/Loan_Application/README.md

  | Loan Status | Loan Status Approved or not, namely Y- Yes, N-No |
 ____
 Importing Libraries and Datasets
-First we have to import the library:
+First need to import the library:

 - Pandas : For loading Dataframes
 - Matplotlib : To visualize data features namely barplots
 - Seaborn : To see the correlation between features using a heatmap
+- Scikit-learn : library tools for predictive data analysis

-### Analysis with Jupiter Notebook
+### Analysis with Python